10 Service Design Innovation Trends for 2018

 Huge growth in adoption outside of the trendy fringe(s)

 The biggest driver in consumer digital transformation will be from growth in current platforms and technologies by the so far less connected masses currently not using top of the range smart devices; rather than from the cool early to mid adopter segments.
 It’s the Clapham omnibus connected rather than Minority Report.
-In fact, it’s more correctly the Lagos omnibus, as UX reaches global presence and smart takes over the world with cheaper cheaper.
+In fact, it’s more correctly the Lagos omnibus, as SD reaches global presence and smart takes over the world with cheaper cheaper.

 8 — DESIGN AUTOMATION